Amrutha2103/quiz-box/README.md

 ### **Bugs**

 - When I tested my project, I noticed that the game area was not responsive.
   - I fixed the issues using media queries.

 ![This is an error image](documentation/readme-testing.png)

+  - I removed the unused variable.

 ## **Deployment**